 The definition of spouse is: the marriage partner who, in order to dissolve the relationship, would have to be divorced.
+It includes the partner in a common law marriage.
+The term "spouse" does not apply to boyfriends, girlfriends, significant others or co-heads of household.

-Co-Head of Household:

-A co-head is an individual in the household who is equally responsible with the head of household for ensuring that the family fulfills all its responsibilities under the program, but who is not a spouse.
+Co-Head of Household: A co-head is an individual in the household who is equally responsible with the head of household for ensuring that the family fulfills all its responsibilities under the program, but who is not a spouse.
 A family can have only one co-head.
 Minors who are emancipated under state law may be designated as a co-head.

-Other Adult of Household:

-Other adult means a family member, other than the Head, spouse, or co-head, who is 18 years of age or older.
+Other Adult of Household: Other adult means a family member, other than the Head, spouse, or co-head, who is 18 years of age or older.
 Foster adults and Live-In-Aides are not considered other adults.